KyleCulp/my_app/README.md

-# MyApp: Ash 3.0 Framework Demo Project
+# MyApp: Ash 3.0 Demo Project

+I built this example app with the goal of learning Ash and seeing if it's something I would be interested in.
+Although well documented, I ran into many issues regardless and did not find many examples on github, while ChatGPT is poisoned with Ash 2.0 and earlier syntax and methodologies.
+By building a simple application utilizing many different domains to showcase the Ash ecosystem, I hope to improve the barrier to entry to Ash for others.

 This project is a demonstration of the capabilities of the Ash Framework and its related libraries, showcasing how to build a feature-rich application using Ash 3.0.
 The project integrates various Ash extensions to provide a comprehensive overview of the framework's potential.

+## Features
+- Ash Authentication
+- Ash JSON API
+- Ash Graphql
+- Phoenix & Liveview Variants

+#### Project Domains
+- Accounts
+  - User
+  -
+  -
+- Todos
+  - SimpleTodoList
+  - SimpleTodoItem
+  -
+  -
+  -
+- Helpdesk
+  - Representative
+  - Ticket
+  -
+  -
+- Blog
+  - Posts
+  - Comments
+  - Tags
+  -

 ## Project Goals

-- [x] To showcase the integration of Ash and its related libraries in a single project.
+- [ ] To showcase the integration of Ash and its related libraries in a single project.
 - [ ] To demonstrate the use of AshPostgres as the data layer.
 - [ ] To implement authentication using AshAuthentication.
 - [ ] To provide a web interface using AshPhoenix and AshAuthenticationPhoenix.